Alternative Dispute Resolution

 The ADR Advocacy Division of Barristers' Council offers students a unique opportunity to develop sophisticated techniques necessary for competent and ethical representation in ADR proceedings.
 The ADR Division's record of success is outstanding and reflects the Council's exceptional commitment to training and preparation.
 Students work closely with an impressive network of highly-regarded ADR scholars and practitioners as they prepare to represent Georgetown Law at regional, national, and international competitions focused on arbitration, mediation, client counseling, and negotiation.

-To qualify, students must participate in the Arbitration Competition (held in the fall) and the Intraschool Negotiation Competition (held in the spring).
-The Arbitration Competition is open to upper-class students.
-In the Negotiation Competition, students demonstrate their skillful handling of a legal negotiation in settlement discussions with their peers.
-Competitors who advance to the final rounds of these competitions are invited to join the Barristers' Council and to represent Georgetown Law on one of its interscholastic ADR teams.
+To qualify, students must participate in the Leahy Competition (held in the fall) or in the Bellamy Negotiation Competition (held in the spring).
+The Leahy Competition is held in conjunction with the Appellate Advocacy Division and is open to Georgetown Law LL.M. and upper-class J.D. students.
+The Bellamy Negotiation Competition is open to all non-graduating J.D. students.
+The Bellamy Competition allows students demonstrate their skillful handling of a legal negotiation in settlement discussions with their peers.
+Competitors who advance to a certain level in these competitions are invited to join the Barristers' Council and to represent Georgetown Law on one of its interscholastic ADR teams.

 Helpful Materials for Bellamy

 Ury, Fisher, and Patton, Getting to Yes, revised ed.
 (Penguin 2011)